JustSadSock/5x5/README.md

 ### Configuring the WebSocket server

-The client connects to the hosted WebSocket server above by default.
+The client connects to the hosted WebSocket server above by default (wss://zippy-scintillating-asp.glitch.me).
 For local development you can point the client at your own server in two ways:

 1. Define `WS_SERVER_URL` before including `js/socket.js`: